Cart 0

 Hours

-The museum will reopen for regular hours on Saturday, May 4, 2024.
-For off-season visits, call or email for information or to arrange tours with 5 days notice.
-Opendore is also open for visitors one hour before any scheduled programs.
+.
+For visits during the off-season, call or email for information or to arrange tours with 5 days notice.
+Opendore is open for visitors one hour before any scheduled programs.

 Call: 315-303-2145